Audio Lectures

 Sacred Percussion

-This lecture was initially given over a 2 day- 12 hour seminar to a group of yogis in which I deliverd a ethnomusicological treatment concerning East Indian culture, music, religion having it’s roots, not only from the Baltic region, but from the Kartvelian culture which might be identified geographically, and
+This lecture was initially given over a 2 day- 12 hour seminar to a group of yogis in which I deliverd a ethnomusicological treatment concerning East Indian culture, music, religion having it’s roots, not only from the Baltic region, but from the Kartvelian culture which might be identified geographically, and still culturally, from the region of modern day Southern Georgia, south of Russia.

 Read More »